THUFutureLab/gluon-face/README.md

 - More pretrained models
 - IJB and Megaface Results
 - Other losses
-- Dataloader for loss depand on how to provide batches like Triplet, ContrastiveLoss, RangeLoss...
+- Dataloader for loss depend on how to provide batches like Triplet, ContrastiveLoss, RangeLoss...
 - Try GluonCV resnetV1b/c/d/ to improve performance
 - Create hosted docs
 - Test module